Offshore Structures (Britain)

-Offshore Structures (Britain) Ltd. is a marine offshore structure foundation manufacture based at Haverton Hill near Billingham on the north bank of the River Tees.
-The company was formed as a joint venture between Bladt Industries and EEW at the factory established by TAG Energy Solutions.
+Offshore Structures (Britain) was a British marine offshore structure foundation manufacturing company that was based at Haverton Hill near Billingham on the north bank of the River Tees.
+The company was formed as a joint venture between Danish company Bladt Industries and German company EEW Group when it took over the assets of the factory that had been established by TAG Energy Solutions.

+It was building structures for offshore wind farms while it was operating.
+The site has been empty since 2021.